RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 This will create a simple Quarkus app in the `/tmp/hello` directory.

-Mext, create a `native executable` with this command:
+Next, create a `native executable` with this command:

 `mvn -f /tmp/hello clean package -Pnative -DskipTests`